 What is the answer to this problem?
 On a national level, we must return to the gold standard [or any fixed precious metal standard].
 This cannot be done all at once without creating financial disaster.
 It would be unfair to people in the current banking system.
 But it must be the goal.
 It could be accomplished by requiring there to be a small amount of gold to back up the paper money and then increasing the required amount every year until the currency was 100% backed by gold.

-This is the only way to get away from worthless counterfeit money and return to a Biblical system of honest money [Do a Bible study "weights and measures" and see what God requires.].
+This is the only way to get away from worthless counterfeit money and return to a Biblical system of honest money.
+[Do a Bible study on "weights and measures" and see what God requires.]
 Is it likely to happen?
 No. Most governments, banks, and people do not want an honest money system.
 Counterfeit money is their system of choice.
 They would rather steal from others by inflating fake money than live under a Biblical system with a solid currency.

 This trend cannot continue forever.
 There must come a day of reckoning.
 Sooner or later the counterfeit money system will collapse.
-Then, if people are wise, they will insist on a new currency 100% backed by gold.
+Then, if people are wise, they will insist on a new currency 100% backed by gold or some precious metal.

 Also, the government should not be in control of the money supply.
 It is just too tempting for the government to print counterfeit money when it likes to meet its 'needs'.
 Then we slip away from the gold standard and back into theft-induced inflation and depression.